Disclaimer: I do not own Ranma or Tenchi Muyo. This is a non-profit work of fanfiction meant only for entertainment.

 "So, what happened to this Tenchi?" asked the curious chef.

-Once they were out of sight of the others the Amazon glomped onto her reluctant fiancée.
+Once they were out of sight of the others the Amazon glomped onto her reluctant fiancée

 "Ranma, you is really weak?"

 "Yes Shampoo, now lemme go."
-He tried once again to grab ahold of her sides and push away.
+He tried once again to grab hold of her sides and push away.
 The only place with better leverage was a really bad idea.
 It was really irritating that being able to outperform many Olympic athletes was considered weak by most of the people he knew.
 Well, what was really irritating was, if he understood this Jurai power stuff correctly, he would probably never get his speed and strength back since it seemed Jurai power did other things.
 Then again all he had to base his knowledge on was fragments of Ayeka's memories and the only really interesting ones were when Tenchi got desperate.

-The moonlight provided barely adequate light to scout, but then both were used to so little.
+The moonlight provided barely adequate light to scout, but then both were used to it.
 They spotted a few odd animals that looked almost like deer, but had gray fur and slightly shorter necks.
 About half a mile away from their campsite they saw evidence of a significant number of people going to and from the city somewhere although where they had no idea.
 Ranma was tempted to check it out, but considering how difficult it was to see, it seemed better to wait.

 "Let's head back.
 Keep an eye on each other's trail.
 I don't know if there is anything truly dangerous to us around but considering we are completely on our own..."